 2016

 Following an 18-month, nationwide search, God led Mission Hills to a man just a few short miles away, and Pastor Craig Smith was called to be the lead pastor.
-Under his leadership, Mission Hills continues to seek new ways to continue the mission God has led us to — Transforming Lives Period.
+Under his leadership, Mission Hills continues to seek new ways to help people become like Jesus and join Him on mission.
+We expanded our facilities at our Littleton Campus and saw rapid growth of our Online Campus.

 w